kyverno/policy-reporter-docs/content/en/ui/12-development.md

 ### Running Policy Reporter UI

-Create a .env File to configure the Policy Reporter UI - Backend URL.
+Create a .env file to configure the Policy Reporter UI backend URL.
 With this setup you can just copy the prepared `.env.example`.

 ```bash
 cp .env.example .env